This Bi Life: Growing Up in Mexico

 at Pride with my amBi family!

 Of course, all of this was possible because I had people around me who support me and understand me.
 This is why community is so fundamental.
-While in Oregon, I joined a great social club, amBi.
+While in Oregon, I joined an amazing social club, amBi.
 It’s just a great group of bi folks (and allies) who do fun things together.
 Being surrounded by people like me is so empowering, so freeing.
 There’s no way I’d ever go back to being alone.

 I live in Los Angeles now, and there are millions of people outside my door.
 But I still feel no need to conform.
 I figure, there will always be people who will not accept me for one reason or another.
 You can’t please everyone, as they say.
 But there will also always be people out there who will accept me, who will hold my hand in tough times.
 Those are the people worth knowing.